The Tactical Situation

 Republic of Vietnam (RVN) installations.
 There was also activity in NW I Corps where a major concentration of enemy

-forces were building around the US Marine base at Khe Sanh.
+forces was building around the US Marine base at Khe Sanh.
 The reasonable conclusion was that this would be the

 "epicenter" of next years activities.
 The western mountain regions of I Corps was mostly under the control of the NVA and